The day started with a bang. Literally.

 I always knew WRJ made a difference.
 What a blessing to see it in person.

-Shelley Niceley Groff is a WRJ board member and a member of Temple Beth Sholom in Miami Beach, Florida.
+Shelley Niceley Groff is a WRJ Executive Committee member and a member of Temple Beth Sholom in Miami Beach, Florida.